Daniel-B-Smith/NPR-Weekend-Puzzle/Jan-3-2016/README.md

 Solution
 -------

 My first solution is in letter_insert_delete.cc.
-The basic algorithm is a hybrid of Djikstra and bread-first search that runs in O(#Edges) by taking advantage of the fact that all the edges have the same weight, which negates the need for the priority queue.
+The basic algorithm is a hybrid of Djikstra and breadth-first search that runs in O(#Edges) by taking advantage of the fact that all the edges have the same weight, which negates the need for the priority queue.
 On my machine, the code was finding the path in ~24 seconds.